Magnetobiology: Magnetoreception

 In the radical pair mechanism photopigments absorb a photon, which elevates it to the singlet state.
 They form singlet radical pairs with antiparallel spin, which, by singlet–triplet interconversion, may turn into triplet pairs with parallel spin.
 Because the magnetic field alters the transition between spin state the amount of triplets depends on how the photopigment is aligned within the magnetic field.
 Cryptochromes, a class of photopigments known from plants and animals appear to be the receptor molecules.

 The induction model would only apply to marine animals because as a surrounding medium with high conductivity only salt water is feasible.
 Evidence for this model has been lacking.

 The magnetite model arose with the discovery of chains of single domain magnetite in certain bacteria in the 1970s.
 Histological evidence in a large number of species belonging to all major phyla.
 Honey bees have magnetic material in the front part of the abdomen while in vertebrates mostly in the ethmoid region of the head.
 Experiments prove that the input from magnetite-based receptors in birds and fish is sent over the ophthalmic branch of the trigeminal nerve to the central nervous system.

 Safety standards

 Practical significance of magnetobiology is conditioned by the growing level of the background electromagnetic exposure of people.
 Some electromagnetic fields at chronic exposures may pose a threat to human health.
 World Health Organization considers enhanced level of electromagnetic exposure at working places as a stress factor.
 Present electromagnetic safety standards, worked out by many national and international institutions, differ by tens and hundreds of times for certain EMF ranges; this situation reflects the lack of research in the area of magnetobiology and electromagnetobiology.
-Today, the most of the standards take into account biological effects just from heating by electromagnetic fields, and peripheral nerve stimulation from induced currents.
+Today, most of the standards take into account biological effects just from heating by electromagnetic fields, and peripheral nerve stimulation from induced currents.